Gwen Stefani, Blake Shelton ‘Arguing’ On ‘The Voice’ Set, Honeymoon Stage Over?

 “The wedding can’t come soon enough for Blake!”

-Will The Voice coaches Gwen Stefani and Blake Shelton still get married?
+Will The Voice coaches Gwen Stefani and Blake Shelton will still get married?
 Let us know what you think in the comments section below.

-[Featured Image by Kevin Winter/Staff/Getty Images]
+[Featured Image by Kevin Winter/ Staff/ Getty Images]